NaimShk07/MERN_Stack_Interview_Prep/03_JavaScript/notes/javascript_qna.md

 ### 🔸 Non-Primitives (Objects, Arrays) → Stored by Reference

+> stored in heap; variable holds a reference
 > Copying just points to the same memory.
 Changes affect both.

 ```js